Houston Breach of Fiduciary Duty Attorneys

 - Profit disgorgement is similar to fee forfeiture, in that the party is ordered to return any profits that were obtained as a result of the breach.

 - The court may force an accounting.
 As an equitable remedy, this can be a crucial step in proving the extent of damages.
 In some cases, forcing an accounting can prove or disprove whether a breach of fiduciary duty took place.

 - In rescission, the court nullifies or cancels the transaction.
 It is as though the parties had never entered into an agreement.
 This generally places the parties in the position they were prior to the contract.

 - In some cases, the court may order an injunction, which will generally compel the defendant to take an action or to stop taking a certain action.

 - In applicable cases, such as those involving trust funds, a court-appointed receiver may assert control over the trust.
 Conversely, the court may suspend or remove a trustee who breached his or her fiduciary duties.

-At Hendershot Cowart, P.C., our goal is to provide the utmost in value to every individual and business who becomes our client.
-For years, we have litigated breach of fiduciary duty claims of all types, in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees - in addition to breach of contract cases.
+At Hendershot Cowart P.C., our goal is to provide the utmost in value to every individual and business who becomes our client.
+For years, we have litigated all types of claims involving breach of fiduciary duties in nearly every major industry in Texas, involving a variety of scenarios, from business partnerships to employers/employees - in addition to breach of contract cases.